Moksh-Fadia/Formula-1-Analysis-and-Visualization/README.md

 The project is divided into three major parts:
 1. **Data Analysis** - Exploring and cleaning Formula 1 datasets for insights.
 2. **Visualization** - Creating interactive charts and plots to understand trends and performance.
-3. **Prediction Model** - Implementing a prediction model to forecast race outcomes using machine learning.
+3. **Prediction Model** - Implementing a prediction model to forecast race outcome using machine learning.

 ## Features

 - **Race Analysis:** Analyze race data across multiple seasons (2022, 2023, 2024).
 - **Visualization:** Interactive graphs for analyzing driver performance, team performance, qualifying times, pit stops, and more.
-- **Prediction Model:** Predict race results using a Gradient Boosting model trained on previous race data.
+- **Prediction Model:** Predict race result using XGBoost model trained on previous race data.
 - **User Interface:** Streamlit-based UI with tabs for seamless navigation between analysis, visualization, and prediction.

 ---